Kamex420/new-eridian-twitch-gamev2/docs/testing/validation.md

 # Validation record

-The mining failure and Stone Dust update passes **576 tests**.
-The raw result is preserved in [results.txt](results.txt).
-One warning originates from the third-party Starlette/AnyIO test client; no tests were skipped.
+The mining update passed 576 full-suite tests before this timing fix.
+The Discord acknowledgement fix then passed **50 focused tests**, covering response ordering, delivery retries, error replies, signed channel capture and background queues.
+Live Railway and Discord delivery were not exercised.
+The raw outputs are preserved in [results.txt](results.txt).

 ## Coverage